top of page

 A recipient of the 2022/23 JoElyn Wakefield-Wright Stage Director Fellowship from the National Opera Association and OPERA America’s Robert L. B. Tobin Director-Designer Prize, Alison was recognized for her bold, Nietzschean vision of Salome.

-In her theater work, Alison is driven by a commitment to accessibility and inclusivity.
-She focuses on democratizing elevated language for a wider audience.
-Her adaptations and direction of works by Harold Pinter and Seamus Heaney reflect this mission, as does her creation of The Way Through Sorrow, a digital production for the first fully virtual Rochester Fringe Festival.
-Alison has also collaborated on readings of new plays by Justin McDevitt with Poetic Theater Productions and the Fifth Avenue Theatre Festival.
+In her theater work, Alison is committed to making complex texts and stories accessible to a wider audience.
+Her adaptations and direction of works by Harold Pinter and Seamus Heaney reflect this approach, as does The Way Through Sorrow, a digital production created for the first fully virtual Rochester Fringe Festival.

 In rehearsal at the Glimmerglass Festival,